This post may contain affiliate links. Read policies

 Let’s look at the below example.
 In this case, I’ve used two layers (Blue Texture and Letter R).

-When applied the Clipping Mask to the Blue Texture layer, only the ‘R’ shaped texture is visible.
-This simple photoshop trick can help you in creating beautiful looking designs for your blogging business and other artworks.
+When applying the Clipping Mask to the Blue Texture layer, only the ‘R’ shaped texture is visible.
+This simple photoshop trick can help you create beautiful designs for your blogging business and other art projects.

-You can create endless designs with a clipping mask inside Photoshop and it can also improve the stats of your online business.
+You can create endless designs with a clipping mask inside Photoshop.
+It can also improve the stats of your online business.
 It’s time to learn how to create it.

 How to Create a Clipping Mask in Photoshop?

-Using Photoshop for creating Clipping Mask is really easy and all it takes in less than a minute to create one.
+Using Photoshop for creating Clipping Mask is really easy and it takes less than a minute to create.
 In this guide, I’ve used 3 different ways to create a clipping mask in Photoshop.
 You can choose the best suitable method for your current design.

 And here we go…